-We can, however, report that within the 105 Independent Review reports issued in the period, we found no failings and had no recommendations to make in 93 (i.e. 89%) of those reports.
-This is slightly ahead of the 86% figure reported last year.
+We can, however, report that within the 74 Independent Review reports issued in the period, we found no failings and had no recommendations to make in 63 (i.e. 85%) of those reports.
+This is only slightly below the 89% figure reported last year.

-Within the remaining twelve reports that we issued, we identified a number of minor failings in the complaints handling process, most particularly delay, and in eight of those cases our adjudicators recommended that modest payments averaging £175 be made in recognition of the inconvenience caused.
+Within the remaining eleven reports that we issued, we identified a number of minor failings in the complaints handling process, most particularly delay or a need for additional clarification of a response, and in two of those cases our adjudicators recommended that modest payments averaging £100 be made in recognition of the inconvenience caused.